lornevgreen/CloudBank-V2/README.md

 ```html
 https://bank.cloudcoin.global/checks?id=c3c3ab7b75ab4d089d2d4a287c1ef232
 ```
-1. Gathers CloudCoins into a stack and puts the stack file into the "check" folder.
+1. Gathers the CloudCoins into a stack and puts the stack file into the "check" folder.
 2. Emails a link to the check to the payee.
-3. Writes the Check Id (GUID) to the excel spread sheet.
+3. Writes the Check Id (GUID) to the excel spreadsheet.
-4. Writes the send date to the excel spread sheet.
+4. Writes the send date to the excel spreadsheet.
 5. Send email:
 Subject: Check for 2440 CloudCoins
-Contains link to check:
+Contains a link to check:

 ## CHECK CASHING SERVICE
-Allows user to download CloudCoins based on a check number.
+This allows the user to download CloudCoins based on a check number.
-1. Checks to see if the excel spread sheet has the check on hold.
+1. Checks to see if the excel spreadsheet has the check on hold.
-2. Gives the stack file that the users wants to the user.
+2. Gives the stack file that the user wants to the user.
 3. Updates the spreadsheet to show the date cashed.

 The request includes a receive parameter